decentraland/documentation-creators/docs/development-guide/2018-01-01-installation-guide.md

 npm install -g decentraland
 ```

+> Tip: You can run this command on any folder, as it affects the installation globally.

 Once the installation is complete, the `dcl` command will be globally available.

+## Run updates

-## Update the CLI on any platform
+### Update the CLI

+New versions of the CLI are launched periodically.
+If you've been already using the CLI for some time, you may require to update to access the latest features or bug fixes.

 To update the CLI to the latest supported version, we recommend first uninstalling the CLI and then reinstalling a fresh version.
-To do this, run the following commands:
+To do this, run the following commands on any folder:

 ```bash
 // uninstall